compliance

 5. Implement systems or software that can track and manage product traceability.

-7. Educate your employees: Make sure your team is aware of the new regulations and how to adhere to them.
+7. Educate your employees: make sure your team is aware of the new regulations and how to adhere to them.

 How Craftybase Can Help You Achieve GPSR Compliance